 René has been working in the gas industry for over 30 years.
-The last four years this has involved managing the First Gas Distribution networks which include some 4500kms of pipelines the majority of which are polyethylene.
-Prior to the current role, René has worked as a corrosion technician/technologist, various technical services management positions, HR, and consulting both in New Zealand and Australia.
+From 2015 to early 2020 this involved managing the First Gas Distribution networks which include some 4500kms of pipelines located mainly within road corridors.
+Previously, René has worked as a corrosion technician/technologist, various technical services management positions, HR, and consulting both in New Zealand and Australia.
 He currently sits on the Gas Association of New Zealand Board and the NZUAG Board and chairs the Technical and Training committees for GANZ and the Compliance Committee for NZUAG.

 Rene provides a leading role for the NZ Gas Industry in working to reduce third party damage and a number of technical and training fronts to enhance operations and safety across the industry.